Jenna-Zhao/American_income_distribution/data/raw/About_data.md

 We use [pctl_of_inc_state_w2.csv](data/raw/pctl_of_inc_state_w2.csv) dataset to analyze the median (50th percentile) total compensation in 2019 for all workers.
 The main variables shows below:

 -   `year`: the tax year of observations, from 2005 to 2019.
-We focused on year 2019.
+We focused on year 2019 since it is the latest data.

 -   `level`: "pik" refers to individual-level income of form W-2.